microsoft/playwright/docs/src/api/class-tracing.md

 ## async method: Tracing.group
 * since: v1.49

-Creates a new inline group in the trace log, causing any subsequent calls to be indented by an additional level, until [`method: Tracing.groupEnd`] is called.
+Creates a new inline group in the trace, causing any subsequent calls to belong to this group, until [`method: Tracing.groupEnd`] is called.

 ### param: Tracing.group.name
 * since: v1.49